Volunteer Expectations,

 Be slow to react

 Choose Curiosity.
-This is a simple practical step for reducing your reactivity.
+This is a simple practical step for avoiding unnecessary conflict.
 If someone acts in a way that is initially upsetting to you, ask yourself “I wonder why they are doing that?” rather than immediately reacting to what they are saying or doing.

 Raise the “service ceiling”